dametrie/Talos-Base-Custom/README.md

 Talos is a bot for the game [Dark Ages](https://en.wikipedia.org/wiki/Dark_Ages_(1999_video_game)) by Kru.
 The game can be found at www.darkages.com

-The general principle is that a proxy server is established on a loobpack port that allows the user to intercept, modify, and send on packets to the game server.
+The general principle is that a proxy server is established on a loopback port that allows the user to intercept, modify, and send on packets to the game server.
 This allows the user to control many, if not all, aspects of the game (e.g., walking, casting spells, communicating with other players).

 A well-known bot in the community called Zeus (formerly Accolade) was the target binary for this project.
 The binary was obfuscated using [ConfuserEx](https://github.com/yck1509/ConfuserEx), and potentially custom modules.